 null

-(A null response confirms the network relies on the default 127.0.0.11 resolver with no custom DNS overrides.)
+A null result confirms the network relies on the default 127.0.0.11 resolver, which does not handle custom TLDs.

 .:53 {